Project-MoonHalo/Fatalism/README.md

-# Uranium
+# Fatalism
-A open-source minecraft utilty mod.
+An open-source minecraft utility mod.

 # About
 This project under MIT license.
+Render code from CursaOld by Eridani Team.